Pre-College Advising • Pre-College Planning Guide

 - Starting an entrepreneurial initiative with classmates or friends

 - Teaching younger or underprivileged children

 - Summer programmes, which are either academic or focused on a particular skill set

 - Engaging in research opportunities

-How your child spends their time outside of class, during school breaks and summer holidays, has a great impact on their future.
+How your child spends their time outside of class, during school breaks and summer holidays, greatly impacts their future.
 If you feel your child can use some guidance, consider a mentorship programme.
-To learn more about how you can support your child academically, click here.
 For more information, get in touch with us.